confio/tgrade-contracts/contracts/tgrade-dso/README.md

 voting member slashing, as well as permissions assignment and revocation for non-voting participants, must be done through voting.

-- Define permissions, and allow voting to assign permissions to non-voting participants.

 - Close the DSO.
 This implies redeeming all the funds, and removing / blocking the DSO so that it cannot be accessed anymore.